History

 Architecture

-The original building was an early-Romanesque rotunda with internal blind arcades, while the eastern one was a deeper recess serving as the presbytery (similar to the rotunda in Bína).
-In addition to the eastern recess, six arcades were created, topped with pointed arches marking the advent of the Gothic style.
-In the 15th century, the inside of the rotunda was covered with a stellar vault with ribs embedded in the perimeter walls without the use of corbels.
+The original building was a late Romanesque rotunda on a circular plan.
+Its internal facades were separated by blind arcades, with the eastern one being a deeper niche serving as a presbytery (similar to the rotunda in Bína).
+Apart from the eastern niche, six arcades were created, topped with pointed arches, marking the new Gothic style.
+In the fifteenth century, the interior of the rotunda was covered with a stellar vault with ribs embedded in the perimeter walls without the use of corbels.

-After the rebuilding, a three-aisle nave was added to the partially demolished rotunda on the west side, ended with a three-story tower from the west.
+Probably in the fifteenth century, on the north side of the rotunda, a sacristy was erected on a rectangular plan.
+It was connected to the circular nave with a saddle (two-armed) portal.
+As a result of the reconstruction from the 16th century, a nave with two aisles was added to the partially demolished rotunda on the west side, preceded by a three-story, four-sided tower from the west.
 In this way, the rotunda became the chancel of the Gothic church.
-The interior of the nave was topped with ribless cross vaults based on massive four-sided pillars.
+The interior of the nave was crowned with groin vaults, based on massive four-sided pillars.

 bibliography: